 frameworkCodeName | string | Identifier of the framework used for assessment |

-criterionCodeName | string | Identifier of the criterion used for assessment |
+criterionCodeName | string | Identifier of the specific criterion assessed |

 category | string | Assessment outcome (see Assessment Categories below) |